We don’t let ourselves admit it, but we actually like and crave change. We prefer jobs that require us to adapt. And with good reason.

 It’s important to remember that these key contributing aspects of inventiveness are preferences, not hardwired genetic differences.
 Even if your current everyday behavior doesn’t involve a lot of learning agility or intellectual engagement, that doesn’t mean you don’t have that muscle; it means that muscle is probably underdeveloped in you.
 People can and do use non-preferred behaviors — and can choose to strengthen those muscles.

-There are 36 items in the survey, which produce a radar chart that gives you a simple visualization of where you’re well-equipped for adaptiveness, and where you need to exercise and build strength.
+These measures produce a radar chart that gives you a simple visualization of where you’re well-equipped for adaptiveness, and where you need to exercise and build strength.
 As a team, you can gain a collective view, and as an organization, a comprehensive view.

 Our strange relationship with change will need to change, given that change is accelerating and unescapable.
 The good news is that, deep down, we don’t really dislike change the way we claim we do.
 And the better news is that we now have greater understanding of how to improve our adaptiveness — starting with a self-diagnostic of our adaptive strengths and opportunities.
 As Tuvok said, our best defense is knowledge.

 Curious about you or your team's adaptiveness?
 Want to be part of the beta test of the Adaptiveness Quotient self-diagnostic?
-Email your name, title, position and company name to AQ@unboundary.com.Sign Up

 1. Adaptive Performance: A New Scale to Measure Individual Performance in Organizations, Audrey Charbonnier-Voirin, INSEEC, and Patrice Roussel, French National Center for Scientific Research, 2012, John Wiley & Sons, Ltd.; Measuring the Relationship Between Adaptive Performance and Job Satisfaction, Hayley N. Calarco, Middle Tennessee State University, 2016, self-published; Adaptability: The New Competitive Advantage, Martin Reeves and Mike Deimler, 2011, HBR.org